-Figure 1 Possible approach for preparation of the lease agreement / contract
+Figure 1 Possible approach for preparation of the agreement

-2. WHO CAN BE A LESSEE OR PARTNER OF A LIGHTHOUSE AGREEMENT?
+3. WHO CAN BE A PARTNER OF A LIGHTHOUSE AGREEMENT?

-The lighthouse authority has to consider what kind of lessees they want or follow what government guidance that may exist.
+The Lighthouse Authority has to consider what kind of partner they want and follow any government guidance that may exist.
 There can be different types of stakeholders, e.g., other public authorities or services, municipal authorities, non-governmental organizations, local community organizations or private companies.
 Which one is chosen, depends on many aspects – for instance:

 .
 How are the maintenance responsibilities allocated?